 |Delivery Options||Instructor-Led Onsite, Online, and Classroom Live|

-Systems EMC (Electromagnetic Compatibility) involves the control of EMI (Electromagnetic Interference) at the systems, facility, and platform levels (e.g. outside the box.)
-This two-day EMI/EMC in Systems & Facilities Training course provides a comprehensive treatment of EMI/EMC problems in electronic systems.
+Systems EMC (Electromagnetic Compatibility) involves the control of EMI (Electromagnetic Interference) at the systems, facility, and platform levels (e.g., outside the box.)
+This two-day EMI/EMC in Systems and Facilities Training course provides a comprehensive treatment of EMI/EMC problems in electronic systems.
 These include industrial controls, semiconductor tools, medical systems, test systems, and more.
 The emphasis is on prevention through good EMI/EMC design techniques – grounding, shielding, cable management, and power interface design.
-Please note – this EMI/EMC in Systems & Facilities Training class does NOT address circuit boards issues.
+Please note – this EMI/EMC in Systems and Facilities class does NOT address circuit board issues.
 Also, military designers may prefer our class on EMI/EMC in Military Systems.
 Each student will receive a copy of the EDN Magazine Designer’s Guide to EMC by Daryl Gerke and William Kimmel, along with a complete set of lecture notes.

-EMI/EMC in Systems & Facilities Training Course – Customize it
+- EMI/EMC in Systems and Facilities Training – https://us.artechhouse.com/

 - We can adapt this EMI/EMC in Systems & Facilities Training course to your group’s background and work requirements at little to no added cost.

 - If you are familiar with some aspects of this EMI/EMC in Systems & Facilities course, we can omit or shorten their discussion.